 As we will be traveling by bus, it is advisable to pack as light as possible.
 A trekking bag with waterproof cover is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
-The rest of the items can be packed in a suitcase or a handbag.
-Due to the confines of space, it is necessary to keep luggage on the bus roof; therefore it is advisable to bring bags that are rain resistant and durable.
+Due to space restraints, all other items must be packed in one suitcase or bag.
+Some times it is necessary to keep luggage on the bus roof as well; therefore it is advised to bring luggage that is rain proof and durable.

 We advise you to pack the following items

 - Regular clothing (please avoid saris /dhotis) – 6 sets

 - T-shirts / sweatshirts and pants – 2 each

 - Woolen cap and scarf – 1 each

 - Wide rim hat – 1

 - Water-proof trekking shoes with a good tread /grip– 1 pair (available at Decathlon stores in all major cities)